eostermueller/javaPerformanceTroubleshooting/README.md

 * 1 stroke for tools/techniques specific to a particular Database vendor.
 Ex: Oracle AWR report.
 Even ‘EXPLAIN PLAN’ solutions are proprietary.

 ## Example One -- zero strokes :-D
+This example does not use this github repo, but it will give you the general idea.
 [This solution](http://www.nurkiewicz.com/2012/08/which-java-thread-consumes-my-cpu.html) to solving a high CPU problem would get lowest=best instrumentatin score:  zero strokes.
 Only JVM and OS tools are used (thread dump and top -H).
 There are no tool license costs and a JVM restart was not required for the thread dump.

 ## Example Two -- 7 strokes :-(
+This example also does not use this github repo, but it will give you the general idea of what we mean by the best troubleshooting with the least tooling/instrumentation.

 A modern, commercial profiler (YourKit, JProfiler, etc...) would easily solve the high CPU problem in example 1.
 But look how many strokes (2+2+2+1=7!) are taken off with this approach:
   * 2 strokes because a JVM restart is required to hook up the tool
   * 2 strokes because profilers are generally tools with so much overhead that few operate in a live production environment